It’s MayDay: Are Your Archives Safe?

 And One More Idea: Digitize

 Not surprisingly, we would add digitize your collections to the list.
 For critical records and cultural heritage collections, this is one area where the cost to execute is far less than the cost of NOT digitizing.
+Archive scanning is very feasible.
 Enhancements in digital technology have led to both affordability in scanning systems and resolution quality that can mimic an original.
 A digital file can never be a replacement, but it can be a recording of the most minute details, capturing an image for preservation, continuing research and enhanced accessibility now and in the event of an emergency.

 So today, on May Day, take a minute to think “MayDay” and take something off of the list above to ensure that your records and archives – be they personal collection or world treasure – are safe from unexpected disaster.